junxit/us-congress-bills-109/metadata.md

 - 2005-10-25 — Introduced in House
 - 2005-10-25 — Introduced in House
 - 2005-10-25 — Referred to the House Committee on Transportation and Infrastructure.
+- 2005-10-26 — Committee Consideration and Mark-up Session Held.
+- 2005-10-26 — Ordered to be Reported by Voice Vote.
+- 2005-10-26 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2005-10-26 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2006-06-27 — Placed on the Union Calendar, Calendar No. 296.
+- 2006-06-27 — Reported by the Committee on Transportation.
+H. Rept.
+109-532.
+- 2006-06-27 — Reported by the Committee on Transportation.
+H. Rept.
+109-532.